wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 Staff members have both working hour schedules (when they're available to work) and event schedules (when they're booked), which may involve complex scheduling needs.
 By default, staff members work during the [business hours](#business-hours), but you can customize their working hours.
 Staff members are also eligible to receive [tips](#tips).
+Use the [Staff Members API](https://dev.wix.com/docs/api-reference/business-solutions/bookings/staff-members/introduction) to manage staff members and their schedules.

 Not all staff members are registered Wix users, and not all Wix users related to the business are staff members.